SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 I would also thank the Hampshire Astronomical Group for the use of their equipment (primarily their telescopes) that not only made a large portion of this project possible, but allowed this project to be offered at all.
 I would also mention my thanks to the ExoClock community.
 Through them, I have been able to both log my own observation for the scientific community at large, and have been able to source high quality data for my own usage.

-Simulations in this paper made use of the REBOUND N-body code \citep{rebound}.
-The REBOUNDx package was used to incorporate additional physics \citep{reboundx}.
-The simulations were integrated using IAS15, a 15th order Gauss-Radau integrator \citep{reboundias15}.
+Simulations in this paper made use of the REBOUND N-body code <d-cite key="rebound"></d-cite>.
+The REBOUNDx package was used to incorporate additional physics <d-cite key="reboundx"></d-cite>.
+The simulations were integrated using IAS15, a 15th order Gauss-Radau integrator <d-cite key="reboundias15"></d-cite>.

-Light curve analysis in this paper made use of the Juliet package \citep{juliet}, which provided an interface to the following packages and methods: Transit fits were performed using Batman \citep{batman}; Gaussian processes were performed using Celerite \citep{celerite}; MCMC sampling was performed using Dynesty \citep{dynesty}.
-Additionally, sample limb-darkening coefficients used the method outlined by Kipping et al. \citep{kipping}, and uninformative samples for radii and impact parameters used those outlined by Espinoza et al. \citep{espinoza}.
+Light curve analysis in this paper made use of the Juliet package <d-cite key="juliet"></d-cite>, which provided an interface to the following packages and methods: Transit fits were performed using Batman <d-cite key="batman"></d-cite>; Gaussian processes were performed using Celerite <d-cite key="celerite"></d-cite>; MCMC sampling was performed using Dynesty <d-cite key="dynesty"></d-cite>.
+Additionally, sample limb-darkening coefficients used the method outlined by Kipping et al. <d-cite key="kipping"></d-cite>, and uninformative samples for radii and impact parameters used those outlined by Espinoza et al. <d-cite key="espinoza"></d-cite>.

 This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
 This paper also includes data collected with the TESS mission, obtained from the MAST data archive at the Space Telescope Science Institute (STScI).
 Funding for the TESS mission is provided by the NASA Explorer Program.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.